Is Porto Worth Visiting – 17 Reasons Why It Is!

 Of course, Porto is known for its port wine, but it’s also emerging as one of the best foodie scenes in Europe.
 Restaurants range from Michelin-starred to relaxed hidden spots serving delicious traditional foods.

-Dining out in Porto is cheap, especially compared to other European cities.
-So your dollar will stretch that much further, or even better you can elevate your dining experience.
-Perhaps dine at the exclusive restaurant in the Yeatman Hotel, a Michelin-starred restaurant, or Casario, the restaurant in the Grand Cruz hotel offering a chef-tasting menu with local wine pairing with one of the best views in Porto.
+I recommend dining at the exclusive restaurant in the Yeatman Hotel, a Michelin-starred restaurant, or Casario, the restaurant in the Grand Cruz Hotel offering a chef-tasting menu with local wine pairing with one of the best views in Porto.

 13. The Wine-Tasting Tours of Port Wine

 The historic wine cellars and caves are located in the Vila Nova de Gaia neighbourhood within the WOW, World of Wine, cultural district.
+I had such fun exploring this area in Porto.

 Cobbled stone streets lead you to these old wine houses to enjoy some of the finest Port wine tastings.
 Some of the best ones to try are Cálem Cellar, Burmester Cellar, and Fonseca Port Wine Cellars.
-Pre-booking is a must.

 14. The Gateway to Douro Valley

 Visiting Porto makes it possible to take a day trip to the UNESCO Douro Valley.
-And, for that reason alone makes Porto worth visiting.
+And, for that reason alone, makes Porto worth visiting.
 The Douro Valley is an unmissable destination while in Porto.
-It’s incredibly scenic with its steep hills filled with vineyards right down to the Douro River.
-The best way to experience a day trip from Porto to the Douro Valley is with a guided tour.

 15. The Unmissable Day Trips in Northern Portugal

 Most travellers who come to Portugal go to Lisbon and the Algarve.
 But Porto makes it possible to see some beautiful Portuguese cities in the north.
-Places like Braga, Guimaraes, Coimbra and Aveiro.
-If you are wondering if Coimbra is worth visiting, it absolutely is.

 16. It’s so Affordable

+Is Porto a good holiday destination?
 One of the great reasons why Porto is worth visiting is just how affordable it is for travellers.
 There are just a lot of free things to do in Porto.
 From visiting Porto beaches to watching the sunset from a hilltop lookout to the fun festivals, all free.
-For those few landmarks in the city that charge an entrance fee, it’s minimal compared to other European cities.

 17. A Great Shoulder and Off-Season Destination